Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 Please refer to the 'Error Resolution and Notice Procedures for Claims or Questions concerning Consumer International Global Transfers and International Wire Transfers' paragraph under 'Electronic Banking' for a description of your rights.

-## Applicable to claims or questions with respect to domestic Citibank® Global Transfers
+## Applicable to claims or questions with respect to domestic CitibankÂ® Global Transfers

 Please refer to the 'Error Resolution and Notice Procedures for all other Electronic Fund Transfers' paragraph under 'Electronic Banking' for a description of your rights.